St Botolph's Church, Boston: Political climate and its effects

 The Reformation in England resulted in a reduction of the cathedral-like complex.
 At its peak the church was larger than it is today, including a number of attached buildings: the Corpus Christi Chapel to the south-western edge of the porch, and Charnel House on the eastern side of the nave opposite the Cotton Chapel.
 Together these extensions created a traditional cruciform shape to the building.

 But in 1612 the church was damaged by militant local puritans.
-This is the year when the present pulpit was installed.
+This is the year when the present pulpit was erected.
 Its grand style and prominence indicate the importance accorded to preaching in the time of the Pilgrims.
 More damage was done by Parliamentary forces during the English Civil War.
 They are said to have used the church as their camp in 1643.
 The Parliamentary forces destroyed stained-glass windows that they found politically or religiously offensive, as happened in many other churches in Lincolnshire.

 John Cotton was a 17th-century vicar of Boston.
 A Puritan, he was noted as a preacher and attracted new members to the congregation.
 He wanted to change the Anglican Church from within, and simplify its liturgy & practice.
 He moved to Massachusetts in 1633 as a leader of settlers who had already emigrated (some had spent time in the Netherlands for religious freedom), as well as his own followers.
 He was instrumental in founding and naming Boston, Massachusetts.
-The "Cotton Chapel" at St. Botolph's was named for him.
+The "Cotton Chapel" at St Botolph's was named for him.
 At one time it was used as a school, and later as the fire station.
 It was restored in 1857.